open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 `BaseSegDataset` is a base dataset class for semantic segmentation task in MMSegmentation v1.x, which is inherited from `BaseDataset` in MMEngine.

 In this document, we will introduce `BaseSegDataset` class in MMSegmentation.
-First, we would introduce standard dataset format in MMSegmentation, while creating a corresponding dataset class is also necessary.
+First, we would introduce standard dataset format in MMSegmentation.
 Then, we would introduce some important methods of `BaseSegDataset`:

 - (1) initialization of `BaseSegDataset`, including detailed methods which would be called during this process.

-- (2) loading meta information and raw data information, the loading function of these two data information categories are basic function of `BaseSegDataset` for training and test process.
+- (2) loading meta information and raw data information, the loading function of these two data information categories is basic function of `BaseSegDataset` in training and test process.

-- (3) `__getitem__` method used to give index of data information in `BaseSegDataset` initialization, which is similar to `torch.utils.data.Dataset`.
+- (3) `__getitem__` method used to give index of data information in `BaseSegDataset` initialization, which is similar to `__getitem__` in `torch.utils.data.Dataset`.

 More information about `BaseSegDataset` could be found in [basesegdataset.py](https://github.com/open-mmlab/mmsegmentation/blob/1.x/mmseg/datasets/basesegdataset.py).